• recipes

 7. Bake for about 30-40 minutes, they should be browned, no longer super soft / raw to the touch.

-8. Take out of the oven and compress the mixture again using the upside down glass trick.
+8. Take out of the oven and compress the mixture again using a flat-bottomed glass again.
 Then weigh it down with something heavy while the mixture is cooling down.
 Allow it to cool down completely before cutting or applying the topping.

 9. Melt coconut oil on a low heat, stir through cocoa powder and maple syrup (or date paste – see NOTES).